Table of Contents:

 A brokerage account can act as a very powerful asset protection mechanism and an efficient tax structure as it is located in a tax neutral environment and is considered a non-resident entity.

-An offshore brokerage account allows you to invest in international markets remotely, using online services and can be established in many places around the world for investing in offshore stocks in developing markets, or in buying government bonds, dealing with Forex, futures, options, CFDs etc...
+An offshore brokerage account allows you to invest in international markets remotely, using online services and can be established in many places around the world for investing in offshore stocks in developing markets, or in buying government bonds, dealing with invest, hold and trade stocks, bonds, futures, FX, securities, futures, options, CFDs etc...

 Investment funds that are held in offshore countries have lower levels of regulations and offer a broader range of investment opportunities and financial services that are not as heavily regulated.
 Offshore Mutual and Hedge Funds in the Cayman Islands, and Belize, for instance, have attracted wealth from across the globe because of its financial environment attracting over 40% of all worldwide funds.